 "No One Is Too Small to Make a Difference" by Greta Thunberg

 Greta Thunberg has only been in the public eye for about a year and a half — but the 17-year-old climate activist somehow already has a book on the market.
 No One Is Too Small to Make a Difference is a collection of speeches that Thunberg has made since her quick rise to fame, and the book is sure to inspire children, teenagers, and even adults who may feel too small to make a change.

-Greta, her younger sister, and their parents are also the co-authors of the upcoming book Our House Is on Fire: Scenes of a Family and a Planet in Crisis.
-The book, being released on March 17, is about their journey to becoming environmental activists.
+Greta, her younger sister, and their parents are also the co-authors of the book Our House Is on Fire: Scenes of a Family and a Planet in Crisis, which is about their journey to becoming environmental activists.

 "Silent Spring" by Rachel Carson